OluwatuyiAbiola/WeatherApi_Project1/README.md

 This site uses the openweather api to load weather of a location, give it a try thank you!
 When reading the code there are lots of repetition.

+Reduced some huge file codes but a problem with returning values